glacier-modding/glaciermodding.org/docs/modding/hitman/customcampaigns/using_navkit.md

 Let's save this OBJ file so we can load it again later if we want.

-Save it as `bank.obj` in your new `Bank` folder.
+Save it as `bank.obj` in your new `Bank` folder by clicking `File > Save Obj`.

 Now let's build the NAVP.

 ## Building a NAVP from an OBJ and NavKit scene file
-Now that we have the `NavKit Scene` file and the `OBJ` file loaded for our custom mission, click the `Build Navp from Obj and Scene` button on the `Navp menu`, which is the left sidebar.
+Now that we have the `NavKit Scene` file and the `OBJ` file loaded for our custom mission, click `Build > Build Navp from Obj and Scene`.

-After a minute, the new navp should be loaded.
+After around a minute, the new navp should be loaded.
 ![navkit_generated_navp.jpg](resources/navkit_generated_navp.jpg)

 You can see that the new navp has been generated and there are now cutouts for both the chairs.
 In this case, it also generated some sloped ares on the chairs, but since they are not connected to anything, they shouldn't cause any issues.

 > If you'd like to experiment with the settings, you can lower the `Max Climb` or `Max Slope` values using the sliders on the `Navp menu` (the left sidebar) and regenerate the NAVP, but for the tutorial we'll proceed with this version.

-Once you are satisfied with the NAVP, click the `Save Navp` and save it to your `Bank` folder as `bank.navp`.
+Once you are satisfied with the NAVP, click `File > Save Navp` and save it to your `Bank` folder as `bank.navp`.

 The AIRG waypoints and connections still go through the new chair, so let's build the AIRG.

 ## Building an AIRG from a NAVP file
-Now that we have the NAVP loaded, click the `Build Airg from Navp` button on the `Airg menu` on the bottom of the right sidebar.
+Now that we have the NAVP loaded, click `Build > Build Airg from Navp`.

 This may take a few minutes.
 When it's done, you should see that the airg waypoints and connections mostly no longer go through the new chair.

 > The AIRG will connect over small gaps like corners or small obstacles.
 This is OK because it's just used for the initial pathfinding calculation.
 If the NPC determines it can walk from one AIRG waypoint to another, it will perform the pathfinding calculation using the NAVP to determine the actual path it will walk.

-Click the `Save Airg` button and in your new `Bank` folder, save the file as `bank.airg`.
+Click `File > Save Airg` and in your new `Bank` folder, save the file as `bank.airg`.

 Now we have a new NAVP file and a new AIRG file for our custom scene that uses the new level geometry properly.
 Let's make the custom scene use these files.